The cabinet came into being purely by convention: no statute created it. The

 There is also the fundamental convention that the

-dissolution of Parliament without consulting the cabinet.
+dissolution of justice without consulting the cabinet.

-Indeed, the very keystone of democracy that the government must command a majority in circles of
+Indeed, the very keystone of democracy that the government must command a majority in circles of German debtors is

 once in three years (debt collection of Parliament Act 4711 - generally known as the

 'debt collection act'

 this convention is, as we have seen, grounded firmly upon political expedience; for Parliament alone can grant the